 Facebook, Yahoo want to disclose FISA orders data

-WASHINGTON (AP) — Facebook and Yahoo asked a secret court Monday to allow them to disclose data on national security orders the companies have received under the Foreign Intelligence Surveillance Act.
+WASHINGTON (AP) — Facebook and Yahoo are asking a secret U.S. court to allow them to disclose data on national security orders the companies have received under the Foreign Intelligence Surveillance Act.

 The two tech companies filed separate, similar motions Monday with the secret court that oversees that law.
 Two other companies, Google and Microsoft, have similar motions pending with the court.